 Some universities impose quotas on the number of students admitted to certain programs.
 In such cases, grade point averages well above the minimum will be required.

-Students may not normally transfer more than 60 credits towards a four-year degree (residency requirement)
+Students may not normally transfer more than 60 credits towards a four-year degree (residency requirement).

 Transfer credit is always evaluated by the post-secondary institution from which the credential is to be obtained.

-If you have credit from a previous post-secondary institution, plan to take additional credits at UFV and then transfer to another university to obtain a credential there, the course work at the first post-secondary institution
+If students have credit from a previous post-secondary institution, plan to take additional credits at UFV and then transfer to another university to obtain a credential there, the course work at the first post-secondary institution

-Major universities usually only give credit for upper-level courses (300- and 400-level) on a case by case basis.
+Major universities usually only give credit for upper-level courses (300- and 400-level) on a case-by-case basis.
 These courses are not generally included in formal transfer guides.

 Professional program preparation